This is a guest post written by Cloe Matheson.

 If you’re thinking of setting up your own camp in New Zealand, choose a location near the sea and plan plenty of adventure activities, and your campers will return year after year.

 With an abundance of holiday parks across New Zealand, Cloe often spends some of her weekends camping with friends.
 Nothing beats being with great company under the star-lit sky with hot chocolate and marshmallows after a scrumptious dinner of fish and chips.
-Cloe has previously written pieces for travel sites such as Omega – and you can check out her work on Tumblr.
+Cloe has previously written pieces for travel sites.
+You can check out her work on Tumblr.